 There are many ways to work your way out of debt, but finding the right one for you is what matters.
 The following list of the best ways to get out of credit card debt focuses on practical and effective methods of freeing yourself from the sticky web of credit card debt.

-All of these will take patience with the time the process takes and yourself.
+All of these will take patience.
+Both with how long the process can take and yourself.
 Unexpected expenses happen, and sometimes there’s nothing you can do about it other than adding back to the debt pile you’re working so hard to pay down.
 The important thing, again, is to find a plan that works best for your situation and stick it out.

 1. Snowball payment method